How to Charge LiFePO4 Batteries for Maximum Efficiency and Longevity?

 Which Mistakes Should You Avoid When Charging LiFePO4 Batteries?

-Avoid using incompatible chargers, charging below 0°C, and leaving batteries at 100% for weeks.
-Do not exceed recommended voltage or current settings.
-Neglecting manufacturer guidelines can shorten cycle life and compromise safety.
+Avoid using non-compatible chargers, charging below 0°C, or leaving batteries fully charged for long periods.
+Do not exceed recommended voltage or current.
+Neglecting these can shorten battery life or cause damage.
+Heated Battery includes smart protection features to prevent misuse and maintain system integrity.

 Who Should Follow Manufacturer Specifications Closely?